 Light chemical peels achieve noticeable results when they’re done as a course of 4-6 sessions.
 Single treatments are not recommended as they rarely achieve the desired outcome.

+A must do after any chemical peel treatments, use SPF and avoid sun exposure.
 Sun exposure needs to be limited for two weeks following a chemical peel.
 While it regenerates, your new skin is very sensitive to sun exposure and damage can occur if not protected.

 In our clinic we only perform light chemical peels, which can be categorized as superficial and medium peels.